 Centex has agreed to indemnify CXP and other members of the CXP group for all liabilities arising from any inaccuracy in, or failure by Centex to comply with, any representation or undertaking made by Centex to the IRS in connection with the IRS ruling request.
-Centex will not be obligated to indemnify CXP or any member of the CXP group if such liability results solely from an inaccuracy in, or failure by CXP to comply with, any representation or undertaking made by CXP to Centex and made by Centex to the IRS in connection with the IRS ruling request if such inaccuracy or failure was intentional or resulted from gross negligence on the part of CXP or a failure on the part of CXP to comply with its obligations described above.
+Centex will not be obligated to indemnify CXP or any member of the CXP group if such liability results solely from an inaccuracy in, or failure by CXP to comply with, any representation or undertaking made by CXP to the IRS or based upon information provided by CXP to Centex and made by Centex to the IRS in connection with the IRS ruling request if such inaccuracy or failure was intentional or resulted from gross negligence on the part of CXP or a failure on the part of CXP to comply with its obligations described above.

 The amount of any tax liability for which CXP could be obligated to indemnify Centex in accordance with the provisions described above depends upon the fair market value of our Class B common stock and common stock at the time of the distribution.
 If the distribution were taxable to Centex, we estimate that the maximum potential corporate-level federal income tax liability for which CXP would be required to provide indemnification would range from approximately \$183 million to \$205 million, excluding penalties and interest, assuming that the market price of each applicable class of our common stock ranges between \$45 to \$50 per share at the time of the distribution.
 Furthermore, for each \$1.00 per share increase in market price of the applicable classes of our common stock above this range, the maximum potential corporate-level tax liability to Centex would increase by approximately \$4 million.
-Similarly, if the distribution were taxable to indemnify the stockholders of Centex would range from \$80 million to \$90 million, again assuming that the market price of each applicable classes of our common stock is between \$45 to \$50 per share at the time of the distribution.
-For each \$1.00 per share increase in market price of each applicable classes of our common stock above this range, the maximum potential shareholder level federal income tax liability for which we would be obligated to indemnify the stockholders of Centex would range from \$80 million to \$90 million, again assuming that the market price of each applicable classes of our common stock is between \$45 to \$50 per share at the time of the distribution.
+Similarly, if the distribution were taxable to the stockholders of Centex as a dividend, we estimate that the maximum potential shareholder-level federal income tax liability for which we would be obligated to indemnify the stockholders of Centex would range from \$80 million to \$90 million, again assuming that the market price of each applicable class of our common stock is between \$45 to \$50 per share at the time of the distribution.
 For each \$1.00 per share increase in market price of the applicable classes of our common stock above this range, the maximum potential shareholder tax liability would increase by approximately \$1.8 million.